Quickback Docs

 They represent opposite intentions:

-• exception: true = "Generate NO WHERE clauses, data is public/global"
+• exception: true = "Don't generate tenant WHERE clauses, data is public/global"

-• Ownership scopes = "Generate WHERE clauses to filter data"
+• Ownership scopes = "Generate tenant WHERE clauses to isolate data"

-Combining them would be contradictory - you can't both filter and not filter.
+Combining them would be contradictory — you can't both isolate and not isolate.
+(Note: soft-delete filtering is independent of this decision, see above.)

 Handling "Some Public, Some Private" Data